lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end
 ```

-This creates the runtime behavior more deterministic because the system either completes setup with the required dependency or does not begin the repeated operate.
+This makes the runtime behavior more deterministic because the system either completes setup with the required dependency or does not begin the repeated work.

 #### 32.8 Controlled Loops Must Not Yield

 A controlled loop should not unexpectedly pause because one iteration is waiting for another object, dependency, or piece of setup to become available.

-Avoid yielding operations inside controlled repeated operate, including any operation whose purpose is to wait for setup that should already have completed.
+Avoid yielding operations inside controlled repeated work, including any operation whose purpose is to wait for setup that should already have completed.

 If a dependency may genuinely appear later, Lily should handle that through a deliberate **event-driven** **lifecycle** rather than placing a wait inside the hot loop.

 > **Rule:** Setup resolves dependencies.
-Controlled loops only perform the operate they were created to perform.
+Controlled loops only perform the work they were created to perform.

 #### 32.9 Background Loops Are Forbidden by Default

-Lily Studio should not run background loops simply to retain a script active, repeatedly check state, refresh values, or perform operate that can be triggered by an event, signal, callback, or direct state change.
+Lily Studio should not run background loops simply to keep a script active, repeatedly check state, refresh values, or perform work that can be triggered by an event, signal, callback, or direct state change.

 > [!IMPORTANT]
 > **Hard rule:** **Lily does not use `while`, `repeat`, `task.wait()`, `RenderStepped`, or `Stepped` as runtime loop mechanisms.**